sara-fish/gpt_cli/README.md

 `ask -h`

-Make a query to Claude 3.7 Sonnet:
+Make a query to Claude 4 Opus:

 `ask "What is the fifth prime number?" -m c`